Sunday 12 July 2020

 Asked to produce a clerical diary for publication, Fergus Butler-Gallie researched the efforts of Woodforde, Kilvert, and other predecessors

 To explore the Church Times website fully, please sign in or subscribe.

-Non-subscribers can read five articles for free each month.
+Non-subscribers can read four articles for free each month.
 (You will need to register.)